Pbotsaris/my_tar/README.md

 ## Tesing

 The testing script will run `my_tar` in skip mode and the real `tar` then cat the outputs for comparison.
+First, update permissions:

+    $ chmod u+x bin/test.sh

+Run the script:

     $ ./bin/test.sh